- College Research Themes

 Marquette and Varian receive $2.5 million NIH grant for CT scan radiation study

 Dr. Taly Gilat-Schmidt, associate professor of biomedical engineering, and Dr. Josh Star-Lack, principal scientist of applied research at Varian, have received a $2,482,601 U01 grant from the National Institutes of Health to study Computer Tomography radiation dosages in patients.
 Their research is in collaboration with the Medical College of Wisconsin and Children's Hospital of Wisconsin.
-Click hear to learn more about the grant and research.
+Learn more about Dr. Gilat-Schmidt's grant and research.

 Dr. Somesh Roy awarded grant from National Science Foundation